-How To Build a Test Automation Strategy in Seven Simple Steps
+How To Build a Test Automation Strategy in 7 Simple Steps ?

-Lack of planning and ignoring the strategy phase has cost millions to different companies like Motorola and sometimes, they had to either let people go or shut down operations on a product or on a location.
-While it may not be the first thing to think about when we discuss a project idea or a new tech integration, if strategy and planning are ruined, the road ahead could be bumpy.
-It works as a blueprint for the subsequent phases and a lot of tasks take references from it.
+Lack of planning and ignoring the strategy phase has cost millions to different companies like Motorola, and sometimes, they had to let people go or shut down operations on a product or a location.
+While it may not be the first thing to consider when discussing a project idea or a new tech integration, the road ahead could be bumpy if test automation strategy and planning are ruined.
+It works as a blueprint for the subsequent phases, and many tasks take references from it.

-Consider that you are unknown to the concept of test automation strategy and are now looking to induct test automation into your testing phase.
+Consider that you are unknown of the concept of test automation strategy and are now looking to induct test automation into your testing phase.
 What things should you consider, and how to plan all those things?
-We will explore all this one by one to construct meaningful strategic points till the end.
+We will explore all this individually to construct meaningful strategic points until the end.

 Table Of Contents

 - 1 A Brief Introduction to Test Automation

 - 2 Test Automation Strategy

 - 3 What Happens Without Test Automation Strategies in Place?